 Common Health Problems

 Syrian hamsters are generally hardy animals.
-However, there are a few conditions to watch out for.
-Wet tail—a gastrointestinal infection usually associated with stress and bacteria proliferation—is the most common health issue affecting this hamster.
-Symptoms include lethargy, diarrhea, a lack of appetite, and wetness around the tail area.
+However, there are a few health conditions to watch out for.
+Wet tail—a gastrointestinal infection usually associated with stress and bacteria proliferation—is one of the most common health issues affecting this hamster.
+Symptoms include lethargy, diarrhea, lack of appetite, and wetness around the tail area.
 If you suspect an infection, take your hamster to the vet immediately.
 This issue can have a fatal outcome if allowed to fester, but antibiotics can effectively treat it.